Weighing and MeasuringRegular recordings of accurate weight and measurements of your tortoise are an essential part of its care.

 Measuring your Tortoise: How to measure the Straight Carapace Length (SCL)

 - Place the sheet of paper on the floor.
-Ensure that one end is touching the solid vertical surface and hasn’t gone under any gaps.
+Ensure that one end is touching the solid vertical surface and hasn’t gone underneath any gaps.

 - Place the tortoise on top of the paper, with its head close to the solid surface.